 Do you have a health plan through your job?
-If you do, and it’s a FSA account – it’s probably going to expire soon!
+If you do, and it’s a FSA account – it will probably expire soon!

 Your Flexible Spending Account (FSA) can be used to pay for copayments, deductibles, some drugs, and prescription eyeglasses.
 It can be a great tax savings tool to effectively pay for qualified out-of-pocket expenses, whether related to health care or care for a dependent.

 Flexible spending accounts are generally “use-it-or-lose-it” plans with some exceptions

 Understanding FSA accounts:

-Employers may make a contribution to your FSA but they are not required to
+Employers may contribute to your FSA, but they are not required to

 FSAs are limited to $2550 per year per employer (if you are married, your spouse can also up to $2550 in an FSA too)

 At the end of the year or grace period ( if grace periods are available to you), you will lose the money left in your FSA.

-To avoid losing it start using it now or within the grace period if you have that option!
+To avoid losing it, use it now or within the grace period if you have that option!

 Benefits of FSA

 The contributions made by your employer are not added to your income!

-You can make the purchase for any member of your family.
+You can purchase it for any member of your family.
 (Tax claimed dependents or spouse)

 Did you know that you don’t need vision insurance to use your FSA dollars on prescription eyewear?
-And if you have a debit card attached to your FSA you can enter it at checkout so you won’t need to deal with submitting receipts or reimbursement paperwork.
-So as long as your card has Visa/MC logo on it you can use it anywhere those are accepted
+And if you have a debit card attached to your FSA, you can enter it at checkout, so you won’t need to deal with submitting receipts or reimbursement paperwork.
+So, as long as your card has the Visa/MC logo on it, you can use it anywhere those are accepted.

 Before the end of the year, take time to look at your insurance and check on your FSA and if you have it: